runlevel5/ruby-journal-source/source/_posts/2012-07-5-spree-1-1-stable-deployment-on-heroku.markdown

 ### Configure web server ###

 By default, Heroku use the Thin server.
-However in this tutorial, we are going to use Unicorn instead, just to show you the great new process types system that Cedar support.
+However in this tutorial, we are going to use Puma instead, just to show you the great new process types system that Cedar support.

 Append to `Gemfile`:

 ```
 group :production do
-  gem 'unicorn'
+  gem 'puma'
 end
 ```